afrozas/skip-thought-gan/README.md

 The model outperforms baseline text generation networks across several automated evaluation metrics.
 Human judgement scores also demonstrate wide applicability and effectiveness in real life tasks.

-## Code
-Code will be made public soon.
-Queries can be directed to enigmaeth [at] gmail [dot] com, in the meanwhile.

 ## Citing

 If you find this work helpful, please cite it as: